On the right-hand side of the page you will see a button titled “Send a free sample.” Click on it. Be sure to indicate where you want it sent.

 He later won a poker game by bluffing with a terrible hand.
 Luke said that “sometimes, nothing can be a real cool hand,” prompting Dragline to nickname him “Cool Hand Luke.”
 He became a leader of the prisoners, and escaped from the prison several times.

-Luke often frustrated the sadistic warden (Strother Martin) who was puzzled and amused by Luke’s obstinacy and willingness to accept both physical and psychological punishment, which could’ve been avoided by following rules.
+Luke often frustrated the sadistic captain (Strother Martin) who was puzzled and amused by Luke’s obstinacy and willingness to accept both physical and psychological punishment, which could’ve been avoided by following rules.

 Anchor Aweigh (almost)